 How Does Low Temperature Affect Tire Pressure?

 There are two major reasons to explain the effect of temperature on tire compression.
 In particular, when the outdoor temperatures change, so does the tire pressure.
-This increases air temperature and the air compression in tires.
+This increases air temperature and air compression in tires.

 As outdoor temperatures climb, the air molecules expand in tires, come into collision with each other, and move faster around.
 From that, tire compression will rise and even become over-inflated.